Friday, September 28, 2018

 Network World notes that AR is creating new opportunities for architects, engineers, and site managers.
 Flat, two-dimensional blueprints displayed on computer screens will give way to precision, 3-D projected models delivered by portable devices that can be updated across networks and accounts in seconds.
 VR and AR potential when leveraging 5G networks and IoT enabled devices can change the face of field work, from utilities management to new construction to road work to crash site investigations.
 Insurance claims in disaster zones and healthcare issues relating to public safety can all be addressed with lightning speed on networks robust enough to manage massive amounts of data in split seconds.

 Public and industrial safety can also be improved, with remote applications and processes enhanced by the ability of 5G to vastly reduce network latency rates.
 High-risk professions such as construction, advanced manufacturing and law enforcement will benefit from lower latencies that enable responsive interfaces.
 This opens up the potential for automated, drone or robot performed, or remote work that can minimize the risk of bodily harm to employees and bystanders.
 Complete jobs in hazardous or difficult-to-access locations becomes a matter of course, and safety is significantly increased across all industry verticals.

-While IoT will depend heavily on 5G, and increasing bandwidth demands are driving investments into fiber optic cabling, governments also need to protect investment in existing copper Ethernet-based hardware.
+While IoT will depend heavily on 5G, and increasing bandwidth demands are driving investments into fiber optic cabling, Increasing bandwidth demands are driving investments into fiber optic cabling.
+Governments also need to protect investment in existing copper Ethernet-based hardware.
+Copper to Fiber Media Converters make it possible to future proof the network with additional bandwidth capacity, extend links over greater distances using fiber optic cable and protecting data from noise and interference. governments also need to protect investment in existing copper Ethernet-based hardware.
 Contact Perle to discover how our products can bridge the gap between present and future.